Skip to content

 2. GOOD SLEEP: Chamomile has mild and natural sedating properties that allow you to have a good night’s sleep, and so is Green Tea… which tea will help me get a good night’s sleep?

 As I’ve mentioned previously, both green tea and chamomile tea helps improve a person’s quality of sleep.
 However, chamomile is widely regarded as a mild tranquilizer and sleep-inducer.
 Sedative effects may be due to the flavonoid, apigenin that binds to benzodiazepine receptors in the brain.
+I have a friend, Harley Parrish, who drinks chamomile tea regularly before bed because it helps them sleep more peacefully.

 Studies have shown that ten cardiac patients are reported to have immediately fallen into a deep sleep lasting for 90 minutes after drinking chamomile tea.
 Chamomile extracts exhibit benzodiazepine-like hypnotic activity which makes people feel relaxed and sleepy.